howiieb/hearthstone-generator/README.md

 This is a Java project that generates random Hearthstone cards.
 This was made for a university project, but is kinda fun, so is being published here too.

 # How to run
-Run hs_generator.CardBuilder.java.
+This now has a web app!
+Check out http://howiieb.com/hearthstone-generator/.

+Alternatively, if you want to run these files locally, run hs_generator.CardBuilder.java.
 The command line interface will guide you through the rest.
 This project should have no prerequisites.
 I may do a web interface for this at one point, but it'll be after I'm done with the university project.

 # How it works